toshim45/gql-schema-parser/README.md

 - [ ] test parse mutation
 - [ ] source directory or files
 - [ ] merge multiple graphql query
+- [ ] compare the diff from target graphql if any